-In the foursomes format 2 players make up each team from Europe and USA and each team only plays 1 ball between them.
-One player from each team is nominated to play the tee short on the odd holes and one on the even holes.
+In the foursomes format, 2 players make up each team from Europe and USA and each team only plays 1 ball between them.
+One player from each team is nominated to play the tee shot on the odd holes and one on the even holes.

-Most golf tournaments that you tend to see are based on strokeplay where every shot counts and every man is out for himself so it is refreshing to see golf being played as a team sport and where 1 wayward shot does not destroy a whole game!
+Most golf tournaments that you tend to see are based on strokeplay where every shot counts and every man is out for himself, so it is refreshing to see golf being played as a team sport and where one wayward shot does not destroy a whole game!

-Please let me know if you have any questions on the Ryder Cup scoring format.
+Please let me know if you have any questions about the Ryder Cup scoring format.

 Questions & Answers

 Question: What does a 4-2-1 score mean for the Ryder Cup?

 Answer: As per the previous question I assume that this is a particular golfer's record as part of the Ryder Cup.
 Given no context I can't find anyone with this record which would indicate 4 wins, 2 losses and 1 game halved.

 Question: In looking at Ryder Cup scoring, what does 18-20-7 mean?